pennydrago/prd-portfolio/README.md

 ### Description
 This portfolio website (created by using HTML and CSS) describes my background, skills and projects.

-The red and grey color scheme was based on shades and tints of the hues #752327 and #8E8F89.
-The chosen colors passed accessibility for color contrast and color blindness (see Resources below).
+The blue and grey colors passed accessibility for color contrast and color blindness (see Resources below).
 The sans-serif font stack (Arial, Helvetica, and sans-serif) was chosen to improve accessibility.

 ### Technology stack
 - HTML